Skip to content

 Methods and Manufacturing

-This topic collects content relevant to manufacturing plants, testing methods (e.g. to detect residues, microbiological contamination, nutritional composition, etc.) and new technologies (e.g. GMOs, nanotechnologies, novel food, etc.).
+Content relevant to manufacturing plants, testing methods (to detect residues, microbiological contamination, nutritional composition, etc.) and new technologies (GMOs, nanotechnologies, novel food, etc.)

 Sustainability